-London, Tokyo, Los Angeles, Stockholm, Sidney, Moscow, and New York are considered overvalued but not at risk of a bubble.
+In consideration of London, Tokyo, Los Angeles, Sidney, Moscow, New York and Stockholm population are overvalued but not at risk of a bubble.

 Statistics show Boston, Singapore, Madrid, Milan, and Dubai have fairly valued housing markets, while the Chicago housing market was the only one undervalued in 2020.

 Analyzed by regions, Europe has the most considerable risk of the real estate bubble this year, along with Hong Kong.
 On the other hand, Toronto is the only major North American city that was at risk of a housing bubble.

 House Price to Income Ratio in European Countries Continues Rising